BluRose/hello-world/README.md

 # hello-world
-A test repository for getting the hang of the basics.
+A test repository for getting the hang of the basics. +Additional text here.